 Sailing Dating Tips for Lovesail Members

-ALWAYS meet somewhere public and busy on a first date.
+- ALWAYS meet somewhere public and busy on a first date.
 Cafes, pubs, museums and galleries are all good examples of places to meet.
-We would not advocate inviting someone you haven’t met to your own home.
+We would not advocate inviting someone you haven’t met to your own home or boat.

-KEEP your drink with you at all times and remain sober throughout the date.
+- KEEP your drink with you at all times and try not to become too intoxicated during the date.

 Trust Your Gut

-Lastly, when you meet someone face-to-face, your instincts will tell you if something’s doesn’t seem quite right.
+Lastly for the sailing dating tips, when you meet someone face-to-face, your instincts will tell you if something’s doesn’t seem quite right.
 This is true of online contact too.
-They might not tell you much about themselves but ask you loads of questions, or maybe they declared undying love you even before you’ve met.
+They might not tell you much about themselves but ask you loads of questions, or maybe they declared undying love to you even before you’ve met.
 If it feels strange in any way, chances are something’s not what it seems.
 Trust your instincts and tread carefully until you have got to know them a bit better.
-If you’re not sure, share your thoughts with a trusted friend to get some advice.
+If you’re not sure, share your thoughts with a trusted friend to get some advice from us.